cheery/json-algorithm/README.md

 If you find a bug in the tables, do not modify them.
 Modify the program `build_tables.py` or file an issue in github.com.

+Verifying that it works was tricky.
+The coverage test I did catched quite few bugs.
+I'm quite certain it matches with the railroad diagram on the json.org now.

 ## License